rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 if `bytes stack frame` is greater than 0, you are using the stack.
 If either `bytes spill stores` or `bytes spill loads`are greater than 0, register spilling is happening.

 **Note:** As far as I know there is not such a flag for AMD GPUs.
-You can however dump the `asm` and look for your kernel and the corresponding informations.
-This is possible, just less straighforward.
+You can however dump the `asm` and look for your kernel and the corresponding information.
+This is possible, just less straightforward.

 ### Avoid stack usage
 #### Precautions when using static arrays for temporary storage